 SECTION 2.
 The Recreation Committee shall be responsible for planning and executing programs of recreation and leisure activity for people of all ages in the Town and shall cooperate with and coordinate activities of private organizations and individuals which are directed toward the same purposes.
+Adopted 5/6/1975 Approved by A.G.
+9/17/1975

 SECTION 3.
 The Recreation Committee shall submit an annual report of its doings for the Annual Town Report and conduct its affairs in the manner of other official Town boards.
+Adopted 5/6/1975 Approved by A.G.
+9/17/1975